XiaotaoChen/model-quantization/doc/classification.md

 # python 3 is required
 pip install -r requirement.txt
 ```
 For Pytorch, the quantization project for classification task has no stricted requirement.
 Version above `Torch 1.0` should all work fine.
 However, seems the [detection](./detection.md) project requires a higher version pytorch.
-They current require `Torch 1.4`+.
+They currently require `Torch 1.4`+.

 3. Install Nvidia Image preprocess packages and mix precision training packages (optional)